ApprenticeAI/frapy/docs/topics/selectors.rst

     >>> response.css("span::text").get()
     'good'

-Scrapy selectors are instances of :class:`~frapy.Selector` class constructed by passing either :class:`~frapy.http.TextResponse` object or markup as a string (in ``text`` argument).
+Frapy selectors are instances of :class:`~frapy.Selector` class constructed by passing either :class:`~frapy.http.TextResponse` object or markup as a string (in ``text`` argument).

-Usually there is no need to construct Scrapy selectors manually:
+Usually there is no need to construct Frapy selectors manually:
 ``response`` object is available in Spider callbacks, so in most cases it is more convenient to use ``response.css()`` and ``response.xpath()`` shortcuts.
 By using ``response.selector`` or one of these shortcuts